labhai/DICOM-Anonymization/dicom_verifier/README.md

 **Installation**
 Clone this repository and run the setup script.
-The script will automatically create a Conda environment and install nnUNet model.
+The script will automatically create a Conda environment and install the nnUNet model.
   ```
   git clone https://github.com/labhai/DICOM-Anonymization
   cd dicom_verifier